swagmessiah1205/ScoobyDooHack/docs/lua/tables/menu_event.md

 ### `MenuUnloaded`

-Event that is triggered when we unload YimMenu.
+Event that is triggered when we unload ScoobyDooHack.
 **Example Usage:**
 ```lua
 event.register_handler(menu_event.MenuUnloaded, function ()